 - Alexander Otto, member of the Supervisory Board of the Otto Group: $11.8 billion

-The French writer Honoré de Balzac recognized as early as the 18th century that “behind every great fortune there is a crime.”
+The French writer Honoré de Balzac recognized in the 19th century that “behind every great fortune there is a crime.”
 This is especially true for German billionaires, whose fortunes often still trace back to the crimes of the Nazis and terrible exploitation in the Third Reich.

 The current increases in wealth are also based on crime.
 The pandemic again made clear that the lives of workers are worth nothing to the ruling class.
 Although hundreds of thousands are infected with COVID-19 every day and thousands of people die from the virus, demands based on science to close all nonessential factories and schools are ignored.